What's your background?

 Can you describe the highs and lows of your college experience?

 My lowest point as a college student was not knowing whether to spend my savings on paying bills for our home or my tuition.
 This is a very real struggle which thousands upon thousands of students face each and every day.
-My highest point would be when I learned through my time as a money mentor at NextGenVest how to save money and make better, educated financial decisions throughout my college life.
+My highest point would be when I learned through my time as a money mentor how to save money and make better, educated financial decisions throughout my college life.

 What was most stressful to you about paying for college if you could pick out one thing?
 Why?